SkoolNotes/Taproot/2020HIST201/KBxRoppChina.md

 	- Becuase of this, other governments backed off on China out of fear that it would collapse
 - Also led to (lots of) civil unrest
 - Heavy westernization occured
+- reformers got crushed, conservatives seized control of the court
 -